watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/language-model-summarization/README.md

 This starter kit includes examples of how to configure different language models with IBM watsonx Assistant for summarization.

-1. The first example shows how to use [watsonx for summarization](#example-1-watsonx)
+1. The first example shows how to use [watsonx.ai for summarization](#example-1-watsonx)
 1. The second example shows how to use [OpenAI for summarization](#example-2-openai)

 ## Prerequisites